 Now this is the final and most vital purpose of a marketing operation – the promotion.
 Once the product or service is ideated, it requires an elaborate marketing plan to create awareness among the target group.
 It may be through targeted ads, local SEO, or social media marketing campaigns – marketers need to choose the ideal tool that may provide streamlined results against the campaign.

-For example, if you are selling comic book merchandise that targets teens and young adults – social media and influencer marketing may be the more ROI-driven choice out there.
+For example, if you are selling comic book merchandise that targets teens and young adults, social media and influencer marketing may be the more ROI-driven choice out there.

 What is the Key Importance of Marketing?

 Marketing is directed at consumer satisfaction.
 In its natural form, marketing operations fulfil the needs of the market to help an enterprise earn profits and boost its sales.
-Here is a thorough breakdown of the various significance of marketing:
+Here is a thorough breakdown of the various significances of marketing:

 1. Creates Awareness